 Who Is an Ideal Candidate for Invisible Braces?

 Overbite: When a person has an overbite, the top front teeth overlap the front lower teeth.
 Most people have some amount of overbite, and it is not a problem.
 An overbite can become an issue when it is severe, and the top teeth are too far forward over the bottom teeth.
-If that is the case, then a person can experience discomfort in the jaw.
+If that is the case, a person can experience discomfort in the jaw.
 The teeth can also become worn because of an uneven bite pattern.
 Invisible braces help to move the top teeth back, correcting an overbite.
 Your dentist will prepare trays that apply pressure inward to gradually push your upper jaw backward.
 Each new tray will move your jaw closer to a more ideal position than the last.

 Crowding: Sometimes, a person’s jaw might be too small for all of the permanent teeth to fit correctly.
 Crowded teeth can overlap each other, twist to one side or another or be pushed towards the front of the mouth or the back.
 Maintaining proper oral hygiene can be difficult when teeth are twisted or too close together.
-Brushing and flossing may not be sufficient to eliminate the bacteria between teeth which increases the risk of dental decay or gum disease.
+Brushing and flossing may not be sufficient to eliminate the bacteria between teeth, which increases the risk of dental decay or gum disease.
 Clear aligners can help correct crowding by realigning the teeth.
 Your trays will urge your teeth away from each other.
 By the time you complete your treatment, your once-crowded smile should fall into a uniform position.

-Gaps and spaces: In some cases, people have space between their teeth, creating small a gap between them.
-Food can get stuck in the gaps.
+Gaps and Spaces: In some cases, people have space between their teeth, creating a small gap between them.
+Food can get stuck in these gaps.
 Some people also feel self-conscious about having spaces between their teeth.
-Invisible braces help correct spaces and gaps in the teeth by gently pushing the teeth closer together.
+Invisible braces help correct spaces and gaps between the teeth by gently pushing the teeth closer together.
 You’ll wear a tray representing a slightly tighter version of your current smile.
 The tray will coax your teeth a bit closer together until you move to a new tray even closer to your end goal.

 At 209 NYC Dental, Dr. Sang (Ben) Ahn is a Platinum VIP Invisalign dentist.
-He provides Invisalign care and treatment, and completes hundreds of cases annually.
-Dr. Ahn is a highly skilled diagnostician and a master in creating a proper orthodontic treatment with over 15 years of experience, treating malocclusion with Invisalign.
-To learn more about Invisalign and to see if it is the right treatment for you, contact 209 NYC Dental to schedule a free consultation today.
+He provides Invisalign treatment and completes hundreds of cases annually.
+Dr. Ahn is a highly skilled diagnostician with over 15 years of experience.
+He is also a master in creating a proper orthodontic treatment and treating malocclusion with Invisalign.
+To learn more about Invisalign to see if it is the right treatment for you, contact 209 NYC Dental at 212-355-2290 to schedule a consultation today.